Everybody

 This also goes for the many pseudo- Christian groups who teach their followers that their entrance into a heavenly future is by means of keeping a system of religious rites and good works.

-We thus see that all these religions have a future state in view.
-Their followers think, work and act accordingly.
+All these religions and Pseudo Christian religions have a future state in view.
+Consequently, their followers think, work and act accordingly.

 BIBLICAL CHRISTIANITY